StewAlexander-com/Awesome-Mnemonics/README.md

 ```
 B - Breathe deeply and slowly
 R - Remain rational and listen
-E - Empathize with the other problem
+E - Empathize with the other person's problem
 A - Ask questions to understand
 T - Take a break if needed
 H - Hold back from reacting